KINDERGARTEN

 Topic 13: Analyze, Compare, and Create Shapes

-Kindergarten Math Continued
+Kindergarten Math Continued (if time permits)

 - Addition (single and double) Introduction of carrying and regrouping